redhead/Cached/README.md

 You can set additional options and/or override the options of the profile by adding properties to the annotation.

-When no profile is specified, it defaults to profile 'default', which you can set in the configuration.
+When no profile is specified, it defaults to profile 'default' the options of which you can set in the configuration.
-The options for this profile will be used for every adviced method without property 'profile'.
+The options for this profile will be used for every method annotated without property 'profile'.

 Profile options
 ---------------

-Profile options have few differences from the annotation options.
+Profile options are almost the same as annotation properties.
+There are few differences.
 You can specify these options:
-- enabled (boolean) - if false, no caching is performed and the original method will get called every time (caching is completely disabled for this profile)
+- enabled (boolean) - if false, no caching is performed and the original method will get called every time (caching is completely disabled for this profile), defaults to true
 - namespace (same as above)
 - expire (same as above)
 - sliding (same as above)